 After your lakefront lunch, dedicate some time to the heart of Downtown Clermont.
 You’ll find boutiques and shops specializing in everything from outdoor and fishing gear to home goods, clothing, art, wine and more alongside eateries, sweet shops and two craft breweries.

+Peruse The Downtown Exchange for a variety of vendors all located under one roof.
 On a hot day, or any day really, step into Corelli’s Dolceria for authentic gelatos from Italy (I can vouch for the salted caramel) and sweets, plus cute selfie spots around the store depicting idyllic Italian scenes.

 Clermont Brewing Company is located just a few blocks away, serving up signature brews along with a full food menu and craft cocktails.
 There are currently 10 beers available at the brewery, which is helmed by brewmaster Eric Brown.
 Besides the tasty pizzas and bar bites, the brewery also serves sushi.